shaneholloman/docmd/docs/getting-started/basic-usage.md

 *   `docs/`: An empty directory where your Markdown source files will live.
     *   `docs/index.md`: A sample Markdown file to get you started.
-*   `config.js`: A configuration file for your site, pre-filled with sensible defaults.
+*   `docmd.config.js`: A configuration file for your site, pre-filled with sensible defaults.

-You'll typically edit `config.js` to set your site title and define the navigation structure, and then start adding your `.md` files to the `docs/` directory.
+You'll typically edit config file to set your site title and define the navigation structure, and then start adding your `.md` files to the `docs/` directory.

 ## 2. Add and Structure Content